 Students taking this course will receive instruction designed to explore music and major musical style periods through understanding music in relation to both Western and non-Western history and culture.
 Activities include, but are not limited to, 1) listening to, analyzing, and describing music, 2) evaluating music and music performances, and 3) understanding relationships between music and the other arts as well as disciplines outside of the arts.
+Counts as a Fine Art credit for the AHD.

-Hand Bells I: Instrumental Ensemble (U41621)
+Hand Bells I: Instrumental Ensemble (U41624)